 An interactive history park.
 Those were the first words I heard about Conner Prairie.
 And while my mama heart was excited about my kids learning some history, the traveler in me held my breath and hoped it wouldn't be too much of a snooze-fest for them.
 Family travel jackpot!
 Conner Prairie is gem.
 Walking through villages teaming with people dressed in colonial-style costumes, fully inhabiting their roles and stories was such an appealing way to transfer history to little brains.
 They sat in a one-room schoolhouse and listened while the teacher discussed the schools supplies required.
 They visited a home of an elderly woman who abruptly stopped planting tomato plants in her backyard to show us a bowl of molasses on the window sill, her homemade remedy for catching pesky summer flies.
 My daughter walked through the mercantile store with the "store owner", figuring out the pricing for dress material, tea, and coffee beans.
 We soared in a vintage balloon, hundreds of feet in the air while catching a glimpse of Indy's skyline miles away.
 People often think of Virginia when planning for road trips that delve into history.
-Now, you can add Indy to the list.
+Now, you can add Conner Prairie events to your list.
 This park is alone is worth the road trip.
 Be sure to book in the summer or fall, as most of the exhibits are outdoors and closed during the winter.

 2. Indianapolis Zoo